binariedMe/weather-app/README.md

 # Pending tasks

-- Use postgres instead of mongo.
+- Use postgres instead of mongo
-- Optimize sass files further.
 - Some actions are not using redux store and action which should be taken care of.
+- Optimize sass files further and fix bugs related to responsiveness of pages.
 - Use auto-restart tool like pm2/forever to hot-start app.
 - Bifurcate the app in three service : client, server, database.
 - Containerize the app using docker.